GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Only listen to the fortune cookie; disregard all other fortune telling units.
+> 🥠 A foolish man listens to his heart.
+A wise man listens to cookies.

 ### Where you can find me